Miktronic/RPi-WiFiProvisioning/README.md

 # RPi-WiFiProvisioning by Bluetooth Serial terminal

+This application is tested in Raspberry Pi 4B using raspbian buster

 # Step1 : Install bluetooth packages for python application and download github app

 sudo apt-get install bluetooth bluez python-bluez